 Only two microphones were used during these sessions.
-Ardent Studio’s John Fry mastered the analog tracks from these old-school recordings.
+Ardent Studio’s John Fry mastered the analog tracks.
 With only a few exceptions, each song was recorded in one take.
-The inspiration for the title of this CD originated from the legendary Sam Phillips who once wrote this about Jim Dickinson:
+The inspiration for the title of this album originated from the legendary Sam Phillips who wrote this about Jim Dickinson:

 Hearing strange noises that others let pass by.